-Exclusive – Biffy Clyro return with 'Infinite History': "I feel a responsibility to the world now – especially as a white male" | NME
+Exclusive – Biffy Clyro return with 'Instant History': "I feel a responsibility to the world now – especially as a white male" | NME

 SN: “We met a bio-hacker, who was 40-years-old but says he has the body of a nine-year-old.
 It’s basically like becoming the bionic man.
 He looks like an android, but I can’t imagine why anyone would want the physical attributes of a nine-year-old.”

-Would you have embraced technology and written a full-on dance song like ‘Infinite History’ 10 years ago?
+Would you have embraced technology and written a full-on dance song like ‘Insant History’ 10 years ago?

 SN: “I probably would have balked a little bit!
 It’s about embracing the tools that we have as a band.
 There are certain times where we feel like pure punk rock – doing everything raw and stripped back like we always did.
 Whenever we go through that period we come out and ask, ‘Why are we tying one arm behind our back here?
 Let’s use every tool at hand.”